Patient Safety Information

 |Clinical Statement / Advice||Related Document(s) or Links|

 The patent for Xalatan® expired on 17 January 2012.
-The MHRA has granted Pfizer and nineteen other companies licences for generic latanoprost production.
-At least nine of these companies, including Pfizer, are now distributing generic latanoprost eye drops in the UK.
+The MHRA has granted Pfizer and twenty other companies licences for generic latanoprost production.
+At least ten of these companies, including Pfizer, are now distributing generic latanoprost eye drops in the UK.

 |Advice on generic latanoprost prescribing|

 Statement on Visual Screening in Children and Young People - May 2011 'The Royal College of Ophthalmologists (RCOphth) supports the evidence-based national programme aimed at detecting vision defects in children through clinical examinations by appropriately trained staff (http://www.screening.nhs.uk/vision-child)....'